waqifalam/cs1531-lab01/README.md

 1. Open the `first.txt` file and decide which (or both) changes you want to keep
 2. Remove the merge conflict syntax
 3. Add, commit and push the resolved merge conflict
+## Testing
+You can run the `test_git.sh` file to check whether you have done most of the git exercises.
+Make sure you checkout the master branch before running this script.
 # Python Introduction
 Create a new branch called `python_exercises` to complete the following exercises.
 Remember to merge back into master when you are finished.
 ## 1. Hello World